CVE-2022-26258 is a vulnerability in D-Link Dir 820l Firmware

 Vulnerability Analysis

 CVE-2022-26258 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

 What is a Shell injection Vulnerability?